katia317/CSO/README.md

 - Room renovation, exterior renovation, or renovations to a porch or deck
 - Adaptations that add to the total square footage of the home
 - Seasonal items such as swimming pools and related equipment
+Modifications to basements or attics are generally not included, due to safety concerns, egress concerns and potential isolation from the rest of the family.
+Fencing is generally not included unless elopement behavior is present and cannot be addressed in other ways.
 </details>

 ## Home and Community-Based Services  Waivers (HCBS)